-- 13. Generally regarding the Zoning Ordinance requirement of a finding that practical difficulties or hardships related to carrying out the strict letter of the regulations sought to be varied prevent reasonable and otherwise permitted use of the land or structures or construction on the lot: - A. Without Part A of the proposed waivers, the PV solar farm would have to reduce its size or be located on another property. - (1) The property owner signed a Solar Facility Site Lease Agreement with FFP IL Community Solar on May 28, 2018. - BA.
-Without Part B-A of the proposed waivers, the PV solar farm could not be located on the subject property because the entire property is within one-half mile of the St. Joseph municipal boundary. - CB.
-Without Part C-B of the proposed waivers, the PV solar farm could not be located on the subject property because the entire property is within the St. Joseph Contiguous Urban Growth Area. - D. Without Part D of the proposed waivers, the applicant would have to increase the length of the access road and it is possible there would be design issues should the inverters have to be moved to the west. - E $\underline{C}$ .
-Without Part E of the proposed waivers, the Special Use Permit process might have to be extended in order to have sufficient time to prepare cost estimates. - FD.
-Without Part F of the proposed waivers, the Special Use Permit process might have to be extended in order to have sufficient time to acquire a signed Agreement or waiver from the Township.
+- 13. Generally regarding the Zoning Ordinance requirement of a finding that practical difficulties or hardships related to carrying out the strict letter of the regulations sought to be varied prevent reasonable and otherwise permitted use of the land or structures or construction on the lot: - BA.
+Without Part B-A of the proposed waivers, the PV solar farm could not be located on the subject property because no part of the subject property is over one-half mile from the CR Conservation-Recreation District.

+FB.
+Without Part F-B of the proposed waivers, the Special Use Permit process might have to be extended in order to have sufficient time to prepare cost estimates.